ashleydavis/routey/README.md

 Routes can be defined by creating appropriately named files in your route configuration directory.
 For example *get.js* defines a handler for HTTP get.
 Supported verbs are *get*, *post*, *put* and *delete*.

-You can make a handler for HTTP get by adding a *get.js* that looks like this:
+You can make a GET handler by adding a *get.js* that looks like this:

 	modules.exports = {
 	    handler: function (req, res, params) {